About mental health social work

 People often say, “Thanks very much, I wouldn’t be here without you”.
 I always tell them they did the hard work, but it is really rewarding to be able to facilitate that process.

-My social worker gave me hope so that the future was a positive one, even though I was in a negative, dark place.
+My social worker gave me hope so that the future was a positive one, even though I was in a dark, negative place.

 My life changed when a policeman came to my door and told me that my son had been killed in a car accident.
 The building blocks of my life disappeared – it was very frightening, I didn’t know what to do or what to think.
 I struggled on for a while, but after a few months I went to my GP and said that I needed help.
 I was diagnosed with severe clinical depression, and my GP asked if I would like to see a social worker.